📚 More on this topic: Qwen 3.5 9B Setup Guide · Ollama vs LM Studio · Ollama Troubleshooting · Best Models for Chat · VRAM Requirements

 Try a Visual Interface (LM Studio)

-You can even run both.
 Many people use LM Studio for casual chatting and Ollama for scripts and automation.
-For a detailed comparison of both tools, read our Ollama vs LM Studio guide.
+For a detailed comparison, read our Ollama vs LM Studio guide.

 Download it at lmstudio.ai.